-Irrigation specialists include Vandenbussche Irrigation in Delhi, Ontario, Heartnut Grove Inc. in Mount Brydges, Ontario, and Zwart Systems in Beamsville, Ontario.
+Irrigation specialists include Vandenbussche Irrigation in

+Delhi, Ontario,Heartnut Grove Inc. in Mount Brydges, Ontario, and Zwart Systems in Beamsville, Ontario.
 They can assist you in setting up a complete system.

-Spacing HazeInut Trees
+Spacing Hazelnut Trees

 Hazelnut trees are the smallest growing of all of the temperate growing region nut trees.
 They reach a height of 3 m-5 m (11'-16').
-In Ontario we recommend a final planting space of 5.5 m x 5.5 m (18' x 18').
-Many people are also choosing to plant in what is being termed "double density" by planting double the number of trees in each row.
-These are planted 5.5m x 2.75 m (18' x 9').
-Once the trees are mature and crowding, the intermediate trees can be removed.
+In Ontario we recommend a final planting space of 5.5 m x 5.5 m (18' x 18') resulting in 134 trees per A. Many people are also choosing to plant in what is being termed "double density" by planting double the number of trees in each row.
+These are planted $5.5 \text{ m} \times 2.75 \text{ m} (18' \times 9')$ or 268 trees/A. Once the trees are mature and crowding, the intermediate trees can be removed or moved to expand the orchard.
 While the costs are higher upfront, the return is also earlier.
 Clay soil will slow the growth of trees and therefore it might be beneficial to select double density.
+Another spacing alternative for the grower who wants early production, but does not want to double space and have the double density trees removed at a later date, is to plant trees closer in the row e.g. $5.5 \text{ m} \times 4.5 \text{ m} (18' \times 15')$.
+This requires 162 trees/A.

 Our 'northern' hazel hybrids are somewhat smaller trees and can be planted at closer spacing.
-We suggest planting them at $4 \times 4 \text{ m}$ (16' x 16').
-Of course, double density planting is also an option.
+We suggest planting them at 4 x4 m (16' x 16') or 170 trees/A. Of course, double density planting is optional at (340/A).